 What's the catch?
-You must follow the steps in our new home buyer's guide to ensure your Texas new home rebate.
+You must follow the steps in our free new home buyer's course.
 Don't worry, it's very easy.

 The Texas Rebate 2-Step

-Our new construction buyer's guide gives you all the details on what to do before visiting a new home builder in Texas.
+Our free online new home construction course gives you all the details on what to do before visiting a new home builder in Texas.
 Use our resources to find builders and new communities in Texas.
 When you call or visit any model home, tell them you're working with us.

-When you're ready to sign your new home build contract, give us a call so we can validate there are no problems with giving you a rebate.
-If you're within the Dallas-Fort Worth metroplex we can arrange to meet you during contract signing.
-Save time and money - that's it!
+When you're ready to tour new home communities and sign your new home build contract, give us a call so we can validate there are no problems.
+If you're within the Dallas-Fort Worth metroplex we can arrange to meet you during tours and contract signing.
+Save time and money - it's really that simple!

 * Certain restrictions apply to receiving the cash back rebate and may require lender's approval if financing the home.
 More details are provided in our free eBook.